hendraet/handwriting-classification/README.md

 ## Dataset Preparation Scripts

-The `prep` directory contains a set of scripts that were used to create datasets.
+The `prep` directory contains a set of scripts that were mainly used to create and process datasets.

 The `dataset_processing` directory contains scripts for: